ArnavPatil-official/Pawformance/README.md

 - **Set Custom Goals:**
   - Set specific goals like "Minutes Active," "Distance Ran," or "Calories Burned."
   - Track goal completion and see how many goals your pet has achieved.

-- **AI Health Rating:**
-  - Based on the metrics you provide, **Pawformance** calculates a health rating for your pet (out of 10).
-  - Keep an eye on your pet’s health with actionable insights.

-- **AI Chatbot Integration:**
-  - Chat with an AI-powered assistant integrated directly into the app.
-  - Get suggestions, next steps, and feedback based on your pet’s activity.
-  - Ask the chatbot for advice on how to improve your pet's fitness routine and health.

-- **Weekly Reset and Archiving:**
-  - All values reset weekly for a fresh start.
-  - Historical data is archived for future reference.

 ## Installation